 Southern pole of inaccessibility

-Using different criteria, the Scott Polar Research Institute has identified the southern pole of inaccessibility in a different location (see map below).
+That said, the location of the southern pole of inaccessibility is still in debate.
+Using different criteria, the Scott Polar Research Institute and the British Antarctic Survey (BAS) have identified the southern pole of inaccessibility in different locations (see map below).

 Oceanic pole of inaccessibility

 The oceanic pole of inaccessibility is also known as ‘Point Nemo’, a reference to Captain Nemo, a character from Jules Verne’s 1869 book Twenty Thousand Leagues Under the Sea.
 Point Nemo is the point in the Pacific Ocean farthest from land at 2,688km (1,670mi) from Ducie Island, part of the Pitcairn Islands.